 What is orofacial granulomatosis?

 Orofacial granulomatosis (as defined by Wiesenfeld in 1985) is the specific histology finding of granulomas in mucosal or skin biopsies taken from the mouth or face in the absence of a recognised systemic condition known to cause granulomas.
-It therefore includes Melkersson-Rosenthal syndrome and Miescher cheilitis (granulomatous cheilitis), but excludes Crohn disease, sarcoidosis and Wegener granulomatosis.
+It therefore includes Melkersson-Rosenthal syndrome and Miescher cheilitis (granulomatous cheilitis), but excludes Crohn disease, sarcoidosis and granulomatosis with polyangiitis.
 However, the term is often used loosely to mean any diagnosis of granulomas in the orofacial region, including orofacial Crohn disease.
 In this summary, the strict definition of idiopathic disease is followed.

 Who gets orofacial granulomatosis and why?